-Dan takes most BCBS, Aetna and Cigna insurance plans.
+Dan takes most Aetna, BCBS, Cigna and United Healthcare insurance plans.

 Katie has been an ongoing influence here at Homestead Hope Counseling since October 2012.
 She is passionate about helping adolescents, single female adults, couples, and families live a full and healthy life.
 Her specialties include eating disorders, body image issues, depression, anxiety, self-worth/self-esteem, self-care, premarital and marital counseling, anger management in teens and young adults, codependency, coping skills, grief and loss, guilt/shame, peer relationships, particularly with teens and young college students, stress management, inclinations toward self-harm, spirituality, and women’s issues.
 Her fervency lies in her desire and ability to help people sort out personal issues using a life changing combination of secular and faith-based methodologies.
 She earned her master’s degree in Biblical Counseling from Dallas Theological Seminary (DTS).

-Katie takes most BCBS, Aetna and Cigna insurance plans.
+Katie takes most Aetna, BCBS, Cigna and United Health insurance plans.

-Whitney has served as an Office Assistant at Homestead Hope Counseling since May 2018.
+Whitney has served Homestead Hope Counseling since May 2018.
 Quickly mastering the duties and responsibilities of office management, she was promoted to her current position of Senior Office Administrator.
-Based in part on her personal life story, she considers it a privilege to work in a family oriented, family owned and operated Christian faith-based counseling center.
-Whitney is also a Board Certified Christian Life Coach who desires to help people move their lives forward using non-therapeutic methods
+Based in part on her personal life story, she considers it a privilege to work in a family oriented, owned and operated Christian faith-based counseling center.
+As a Certified Life Coach, Whitney specializes in leadership, divorce, spiritual formation, women’s issues, relationships, stress management, grief & loss, hope coaching, foster & adoption, and life recovery.
+She holds a Certified Advanced Christian Life Coach credential through the International Board of Christian Care.
+As a Board Certified Christian Life Coach she desires to help people move their lives forward using non-therapeutic methods

 Regarding life coaching, Whitney accepts self-pay clients only.